gitqwerty777/JAV-Info/README.md

 ## Note

 - Input filename should include bangou, or it cannot be renamed
-- If there exist multiple files that have the same bangou, they will be renamed with serial number, ordered by original file name
+- If there exist multiple files that have the same bangou, they will be renamed with the suffix serial number, ordered by original file name

 ## Future Work